CI/CD for JavaScript

 3. Add actions

-- Build and test JavaScript app: download dependencies (npm, yarn, etc.), run tests, compile assets (npm tasks, webpack, etc.)
+- Build and test JavaScript app: download dependencies (npm, yarn, etc.), run unit tests, compile assets (npm tasks, webpack, etc.)

 - Upload code to server together with compiled assets